 Other Onsite Programs

-In addition to the Child Development Center, the following programs are also available to employees and guests.
+The following programs are also available to employees and guests.

 A car is necessary on Long Island but other options include taxis, limousines, buses, trains (Long Island Railroad), and rental cars.